 Strategies for when the “honeymoon period” ends for a child at school

-It’s natural to worry about how your child will manage the return to classroom routine, but you may have discovered your child’s transition from holidays to school has been smooth.
+It’s natural to worry about how your child will manage the return to school and classroom routine, but you may discover your child’s transition from holidays to school is smooth.

 The “honeymoon” phase of school can be a consequence of your child wanting to adapt to the new faces and routines in their life, and also from a desire to fit in.